SCOPE OF THIS CHAPTER

 There are specific pages on the ePEP for the social worker, designated teacher and both parties to complete.

-All looked after children of compulsory school age must have a PEP, whether or not currently in education.
 It provides essential information to ensure that appropriate support is in place to enable the child to achieve the targets set.
 It is also a record of the child's leisure interests, activities and educational achievement.

 Once an ePEP has been completed, the Virtual School Head has a quality assurance role and will either agree that the PEP is appropriate, agree the PEP with recommendations for the next PEP or not approve the PEP returning it to be completed to a higher standard.